pratermade/CleanSync/README.md

 Uses sqlite so you will need the gcc libries to build.
 Download GCC from (http://tdm-gcc.tdragon.net/download)[http://tdm-gcc.tdragon.net/download]
 Was built targeting windows 10, but I don't see any reason it would not work on Linux or Mac

+*Requires ffmpeg to me installed and in your path*

 ### Installing

 After it is built, copy it to where you want it to live.
 It will create a manifest.db in that directory when ran.
 This is where it catalogs the files that it backs up.